Carpet cleaner making a difference

 August 30th 2022

-Pets, toddlers, mud, spillage and general wear and tear can make a carpet appear worn, scruffy and dirty over time.
-It’s important to not only remove stains as quickly and efficiently as possible, but also give your carpets a spring clean every so often.
+Pets, toddlers, mud, spills and general wear and tear can make your carpet dirty over time.
+It’s important to not only remove stains as quickly and efficiently as possible but to also give your carpets a spring clean every so often.

-New carpets can be costly to fit, and sometimes totally unnecessary.
-A proper deep clean, with professional equipment can give even the most tired carpet a new lease of life.
-Autumn is a great time of year to give your home a thorough clean, in preparation for the winter months.
+New carpets can be costly to fit and sometimes not necessary.
+A thorough deep clean with professional equipment can give even the most tired looking carpet a new lease of life.
+You can clean your carpet at anytime of the year but spring is a good time to do it as it's less muddy outside so any foot traffic won't cause too much mess.
+Autumn is also a good time as you can give your home a deep clean in preparation for the winter months.
 You can even do your rugs at the same time!

 We’ve put together a few tips on how to clean a carpet, remove one-off stains and conduct a full deep clean.

 No matter how careful you are, accidents happen.
-Pets make a mess, toddlers (and adults!) knock things over, and guests can bring in mud.
-Whether it’s dreaded red wine stains, paint stains, oil or ice cream, it’s important to act swiftly.
-As we all know too well, these markings cannot be removed easily – different stains need different treatments to avoid exacerbating the situation.
-There are a number of products and tools you can use to get the best results for each type of stain.
+Whether it’s dreaded red wine, paint, oil or ice cream, it’s important to act swiftly.
+As we all know too well, these markings cannot be removed easily.
+Different stains need different treatments to avoid making the situation worse.
+There are a number of ways you can get rid of these stains.

 Remove the excess water and dry the area